th2ch-g/mogura/README.md

 > [!WARNING]
 > RAM $\geq$ 8GB, CPU $\geq$ 8cores and GPU are desirable.
 >
+> Do not load too large structure files.
+>
 > There are some limitation for WASM version.
 > See [Feature](#feature)